SherryYang1122/DroneSynthesis2DOA/README.md

 - **`GCC_PHAT_beta_mask`**
   Combines both enhancements for improved performance.

 Evaluate on real-world drone recordings.
 MicArrayDataReal30s is a real dataset provided by Fraunhofer IDMT (preprocessed).
-[Insert download link here].
+You can download here [https://zenodo.org/records/17525811].
 Please put it at exps/args.exp and run:
 ``` bash
 python neural_doa/neural_main.py \